-Malia Obama’s New Boyfriend, Rory Farquharson, Has Links To British Royal Family
+Malia Obama’s Rumored New Boyfriend, Rory Farquharson, Has Links To British Royal Family

 In 2006, Andrew Farquharson began working for Prince Charles as his Deputy Master of the Household at Clarence House.
 He worked for the Prince of Wales for three years before he was fired for unknown reasons.
 He refused the prince’s offer to work out his remaining six months and is now the head of household at Alnwick Castle in Northumberland.

-More about Rory Farquharson can be read in this article by The Inquisitr.
+More about Rory Farquharson can be read in this article by the Inquisitr.

 Malia Obama’s boyfriend spent the summer interning with the Centre for Democracy and Peace Building in Northern Ireland.
 It’s clear that he has an interest in politics, which the Obamas will relate to just fine.
 It’s anyone’s guess how serious the couple is at this point, but it’s a nice way for the 19-year-olds to begin the 2017-2018 year at Harvard!